Last Updated on 26th September 2020

-The right to buy scheme is one of a number of government schemes available to council tenants in England.
+The right to buy scheme is one of a number of government mortgage schemes available to council tenants in England.
 There are separate schemes available for council tenants for Scotland, Wales and Northern Ireland.

 The right to buy scheme allows tenants the opportunity to purchase the council property they’ve been living in.
 Not only are tenants able to purchase the property, but sometimes help to buy can have great perks too.
 Right to buy applicants are usually able to purchase their home at a reduced price.
 Applicants can sometimes even purchase their property with little or no deposit.

 In previous years, local authorities were restricted to how much discount they could provide to right to buy borrowers.
 Currently, local authorities are a lot less restricted and are able to offer great discounts, giving tenants even more of an incentive to buy.
 Discounts will vary and will largely depend on the valuation and location of the property at the time of applying for a right to buy mortgage.

-How do I qualify for a right to buy scheme?
+How do I qualify for the right to buy scheme?

 To qualify for the right to buy scheme, you need to have been a tenant for at least three years.
 Bear in mind that this doesn’t have to be a continuous three years.
 You also don’t need to have lived in the same property for three years.

 How to get the most right to buy discount

 Unfortunately, there isn’t a particular method in maximising the discount you’ll be eligible for.
 The discount on right to buy properties usually depends on certain factors, such as how long you’ve been renting, the location of the property and of course the actual property value.

 Selling your right to buy property